 Mortgage default insurance essentially makes it possible for you to buy a home with a smaller down payment by providing a safety net to the financial institution lending to you.

 The premium you'll pay for your mortgage default insurance is based on a percentage ranging from 2% to approximately 4% of the mortgage: the higher the down payment, the lower the premium.
 The premium is added to the mortgage and paid over the amortization period so you’re not required to pay the fee up front.

 |5% - 9.99%||10% - 14.99%||15% - 19.99%||20% or more|

 What is the new stress test legislation and how does it affect my down payment?

 The new stress test regulation is something that was introduced to curb the housing market while at the same time ensure people can afford their debt — especially mortgage payments — in the likely event interest rates go up.

 In the past, you would qualify for your mortgage based on the actual rate you were getting on your contract, so let’s say 3.69% over a 35 year amortization.
 Now, with the stress test legislation, the maximum amortization is 25 years and you have to qualify either at the Bank of Canada qualifying rate or at your contract rate plus 2%, whichever is higher.
-The Bank of Canada qualifying rate is based on on the mode average of posted 5-year fixed rates from Canada's big banks.
-At the time of writing this article, the Bank of Canada qualifying rate is 4.79%.
+The Bank of Canada qualifying rate is based on the mode average of posted 5-year fixed rates from Canada's big banks.
+As of June 1, 2021, the Bank of Canada qualifying rate is 5.25%.

 This means that to stay within your lender’s guidelines, you might have to either put more money down or buy less house.
 While this may be frustrating, it is designed to protect you as a consumer to ensure that what you can afford to buy today you can afford to keep tomorrow.